 - Annual Lobelias that bloom continuously until the first frosts and come in many vibrant colours.

-- The elegant Cosmos, with their large, simple, airy flowers in a wide range of colours, renew abundantly from June to September.
+- The elegant Cosmos, with their large simple and airy flowers in a wide range of colours, renew abundantly from June to September.

-- Godetias (or Clarkias), another charming annual plant, very floriferous from June to September, whose large silky flowers come in various often soft, solid or variegated tones.
+- Godetias (or Clarkias), another charming annual plant, very floriferous from June to September with large silky flowers painted in various often soft, solid or variegated tones.

-- Pelargoniums or Geraniums (zonal pelargonium, ivy pelargonium or "king of balconies") are essential for adding relief and colour to beds, borders, and sunny spots, as well as in hanging baskets and window boxes from May to October.
+- Pelargoniums or Geraniums (zonal pelargonium, ivy pelargonium or "king of balconies") are essential for adding relief and colour to beds, borders, and sunny spots, hanging baskets, and window boxes from May to October.
 There is something for every taste and situation.

 - Zinnias are lovely late-flowering daisies.
-Resilient and prolific, they are among those unmissable annual plants that ensure continuous flowering in vibrant, sometimes even exuberant colours, until the first frosts.
+Resilient and prolific, they are among those unmissable annual plants ensuring continuous flowering in vibrant, sometimes even exuberant colours, until the first frosts.

 - Fuchsias, whose bell-shaped flowers, either simple or double and often bicoloured, bloom from May-June to September-October.

-But also: coreopsis, marigolds (Calendula), African daisies (Tagetes), nasturtiums, bacopas, Dipladenias, annual Rudbeckias, diascias, Osteospermums, all in bloom from spring until the first frosts.
+But also: Coreopsis, marigolds (Calendula), African marigolds (Tagetes), nasturtiums, bacopas, Dipladenias, annual Rudbeckias, diascias, Osteospermums, all in bloom from spring until the first frosts.

 Read also:

 Some generous or late-flowering perennials extend the beautiful season into winter.
-Many of them continue to bloom once the summer heat has faded.
+Many of them continue to bloom once the summer's heat has faded.
 Their flowering spans from early summer to frost.
 They return each year, requiring little maintenance and offering a myriad of colours in return.
-Depending on their size, they will enliven the front of borders, fill gaps, or provide structure and lightness.
-Here is a selection of must-have perennials that will bloom until September-October:
+Depending on their size, they will enliven the foreground of beds, fill gaps, or provide structure and lightness.
+Here is a selection of essential perennials that will bloom until September-October:

-- Asters, a must for late flowering.
-These very hardy perennials, like the autumn asters, such as Aster novi-belgii, illuminate the late season with their starry and colourful blooms!
+- Asters, a must-have for late blooms.
+These very hardy perennials, like the autumn asters, such as Aster novi-belgii, light up the late season with their starry and colourful blooms!
 They are covered from August to November with numerous small white, blue, purple, or pink flowers.
 Melliferous, they attract a multitude of pollinating insects.

-- Perovskias, with their silvery aromatic foliage and lavender-blue flowers, like Perovskia atriplicifolia ‘Blue Spire‘, form a graceful bush flowering from June to September, even until October in Mediterranean climates.
-This particularly long flowering attracts butterflies, bees, and bumblebees all summer long.
+- Perovskias, with their silvery aromatic foliage and lavender-blue flowers, like Perovskia atriplicifolia ‘Blue Spire‘, form a graceful bush blooming from June to September, even until October in Mediterranean climates.
+This particularly long flowering attracts butterflies, bees, and bumblebees all summer.

-- Buenos Aires Verbenas are still beautiful perennials in bloom from summer to autumn.
+- Buenos Aires Verbenas are also beautiful perennials in bloom from summer to autumn.
 All light and airy, their mauve-blue flower umbels are accompanied by a constant flurry of foraging insects.

-- Sedums or Autumn Stonecrops (‘Autumn Joy’, for example), bring colour in early autumn when the garden starts to lack flowers.
+- Sedums or Autumn Stonecrops (‘Autumn Joy’, for example) bring colour in early autumn when the garden starts to lack flowers.
 They bloom from August until November.
-With their deep, soft, or bright colours, they add a lot of charm to the late season.
+With their colours ranging from deep to soft or bright, they add much charm to the late season.

 - Chrysanthemums are a great way to achieve colour late in the season.
-They reward us from September to November with their colourful daisy-like flowers that beautifully accompany the fiery foliage and last blooms of autumn.
+They reward us from September to November with their colourful daisy-like flowers beautifully complementing the fiery foliage and last blooms of autumn.

-Among other late-flowering perennials, there are Gauras, with their butterfly-like flowers dancing in the breeze, Heleniums or Autumn Hélénies whose daisy-like flowers come in a wide range of warm tones and truly set the garden ablaze at the end of the season.
-Also consider Achilleas, Echinops, Phlox paniculata, Anthemis, and ornamental salvias such as the Salvia nemorosa "Blue Bouquetta" Alklf, a variety of perennial sage that offers particularly long and abundant flowering from May to October in an incredible colour, and Kniphofias, some varieties of which display their fiery spikes until October (Kniphofia rooperi, ‘Traffic Lights’).
+Among other late-flowering perennials, consider Gauras, with their butterfly-like flowers dancing in the breeze, the Heleniums or Autumn Hélénies whose daisy-like flowers come in a wide range of warm tones and truly set the garden ablaze at the end of the season.
+Also think of Achilleas, Echinops, Phlox paniculata, Anthemis, and ornamental salvias such as the Salvia nemorosa "Blue Bouquetta" Alklf, a variety of perennial sage that offers particularly long and abundant flowering from May to October in an incredible colour, and kniphofias, some varieties of which display their fiery spikes until October (Kniphofia rooperi, ‘Traffic Lights’).

 - Discover our collection of late-flowering perennials